 Accounting for Stock-Based Compensation Plans.
-The Company accounts for stock-based awards granted to employee's requisite service based on the fair value of those awards.
+The Company accounts for stock-based awards granted to employees for services based on the fair value of those awards.
 The fair value of stock-based awards is measured at the grant date and is recognized as expense over the employee's requisite service period.
 The fair value for restricted stock units granted without "dividend equivalent" rights is determined using the closing price of the Company's common stock on the grant date, adjusted to exclude the present value of dividends which are not accrued on the restricted stock units.
 The fair value for restricted stock units granted with "dividend equivalent" rights is determined using the closing price of the Company's common stock on the grant date.
-The award holder is not entitled to received payments under dividend equivalent rights unless the associated restricted stock unit award vests (i.e., the award holder is entitled to receive credits, payable in cash or shares of the Company's common stock, equal to the cash dividends that would have been received on the shares of common stock underlying the restricted stock units had the shares been issued and outstanding on the dividend record date, but such dividend equivalents are only paid subject to the recipient satisfying the vesting requirements of the underlying award).
-The fair value is determined using a Black-Scholes valuation model for purchase rights under the Employee Stock Purchase Plan.
+The award holder is not entitled to receive payments under dividend equivalent rights unless the associated restricted stock unit award vests (i.e., the award holder is entitled to receive credits, payable in cash or shares of the Company's common stock, equal to the cash dividends that would have been received on the shares of common stock underlying the restricted stock units had the shares been issued and outstanding on the dividend record date, but such dividend equivalents are only paid subject to the recipient satisfying the vesting requirements of the underlying award).
+Additionally, the Company estimates forfeitures date.
+Scholes valuation model for purchase rights under the Employee Stock Purchase Plan.
 The Black-Scholes option-pricing model requires the input of assumptions, including the option's expected term and the expected price volatility of the underlying stock.
 The expected stock price volatility assumption is based on the market-based historical implied volatility from traded options of the Company's common stock.
-The Company has elected not to include the indirect tax effects of stock-based compensation deductions when calculating the windfall benefits and therefore recognizes the full effect of these deductions in the income statement in the period in

 Accounting for Cash-Based Long-Term Incentive Compensation.
-Cash-based long-term incentive ("Cash LTI") awards issued to employees under the Company's Cash LTI program vest in four equal installments, with 25% of the aggregate amount of the Cash LTI award vesting on each yearly anniversary of the grant date over a four-year period.
+Cash-based long-term incentive ("Cash LTI") awards issued to employees under the Company's Cash LTI program vests in three or four equal installments, with one-third or one-fourth of the aggregate amount of the Cash LTI award vesting on each yearly anniversary of the grant date over a three or four-year period.
 In order to receive payments under a Cash LTI award, participants must remain employed by the Company as of the applicable award vesting date.
 Compensation expense related to the Cash LTI awards is recognized over the vesting term, which is adjusted for the impact of estimated forfeitures.